Quantitative Verification with Neural Networks: Introduction

 In this paper, we present theory, methods, and an extensive experimental evaluation to demonstrate the efficacy and flexibility of neural supermartingales to solve {\em quantitative verification} questions for probabilistic programs and stochastic dynamical models, using machine learning combined with satisfiability modulo theories (SMT) technologies.

-\begin{description} \item[Theory] We adapt the theory of non-negative repulsing supermartingales to leverage neural networks as representations of supermartingale functions for quantitative verification.
-Unlike previous deductive methods which need deterministic invariants and impose restrictions on the models under study, our version entirely relies on neural architectures and SMT solving to guarantee soundness, without requiring such assumptions. \item[Methods] We present a CEGIS-based approach to train neural supermartingale functions that minimise an upper bound for the reachability probability over sample points from the state space, and check their validity over every possible state using SMT solving.
+\begin{description} \item[Theory] We use the theory of non-negative repulsing supermartingales \cite[Section 4]{DBLP:journals/toplas/TakisakaOUH21} to leverage neural networks as representations of supermartingale functions for quantitative verification, while exploiting SMT solving to guarantee soundness.

+\item[Methods] We present a CEGIS-based approach to train neural supermartingale functions that minimise an upper bound for the reachability probability over sample points from the state space, and check their validity over every possible state using SMT solving.
 We present a program-agnostic approach that relies on state samples in the training phase, and also a novel program-aware approach that embeds model information in the loss function to enhance the effectiveness of stochastic optimisation. \item[Experiments] We build a prototype implementation and compare the efficacy of our method with the state of the art in synthesis of linear supermartingales using symbolic reasoning~\cite{DBLP:journals/toplas/TakisakaOUH21}.
 We show that our program-aware approach computes tighter or comparable probability bounds than symbolic reasoning on existing benchmarks, while our program-agnostic approach matches it in over half of the instances.
 We additionally demonstrate that both our approaches can handle models beyond reach of purely symbolic methods. \end{description}